lupin-de-mid/piband/README.md

 # piband
-Python3  interface to interract with mi band
+Python3 interface to interact with mi band